 13. Ole Miss

 The Rebels are going to be interesting.
-They’ll have the attitude and anger since they won’t be eligible to go bowling, but that won’t be enough to overcome a depth issue.
+They’ll have the attitude and anger since they lost their coach and won’t be eligible to go bowling, but that won’t be enough to overcome a depth issue.
 They have some of the best players in the conference at their respective positions – DE Marquis Haynes, PK Gary Wunderlich, OT Greg Little and QB Shea Patterson – but more stars have to emerge.

 12. Mississippi State